 Social sciences provide ways of analysing the contribution of social, economic, historical and cultural factors in forming the environments within which and by means of which many biological processes take place.
-This is because human actions and beliefs form the matrices within which many biological cause and effect pathways come into existence.
+This is because human actions and beliefs form the matrices within which many biological causal and effect pathways come into existence.
 If effective interventions are to be designed, the biological and the social realms should be seen as constituting a continuous space wherein these realms are entwined (Bourdieu et al., 1987).
-To do this requires interdisciplinary work and, and as has been already noted, such interdisciplinary working is often said to be a good thing.
+To do this requires interdisciplinary work and, as has been already noted, such interdisciplinary working is often said to be a good thing.
 But it is rarely practised and the challenges to such work are significant.
 This paper reviews some of these challenges in relation to technical engagement with informing policy and effective interventions.
-It confronts the difficulty that in some respects the "natural" sciences and the "social" sciences seem to occupy quite distinct intellectual universes at worst and only tangentially overlapping intellectual universes at best.
-This is most evident where "natural" scientists seek and claim "objectivity" while "social" scientists may also seek it but explicitly deal with study objects, among which is their own social and cultural position, and that the people they study inhabit subjective worlds of meaning, meanings that affect what they do and how the understand what they do.
-The situation is not helped by the fact that few social scientists know much about biological sciences and few biological sciences know much about social sciences.
+It confronts the difficulty that in some respects the natural sciences and the social sciences seem to occupy quite distinct intellectual universes at worst, and only tangentially overlapping intellectual universes at best.
+This is most evident where natural scientists seek and claim objectivity while social scientists may problematise objectivity itself as a goal, seeing it as a cultural and historical product.
+In doing this, they may also problematise their own position as observers, researchers' use of language, and indeed the assumed authority of the author's voice.
+This has implications for how some social scientists perceive data, recognising that the people they study inhabit subjective worlds of meaning, meanings that affect what they do and how they understand, reflect and indeed theorise about what they do and thus assumptions as to rationality and irrationality (Godelier, 1972; Toth, 2013; Howley et al., 2015).
+The situation is not helped by the fact that rather few social scientists know much about natural sciences and few natural scientists know much about social sciences beyond the application of some research methods applied in the absence of a broad theoretical background.